2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Executive Managing Director and General Counsel at H5

 Julia is Executive Managing Director and General Counsel at H5, a company specializing in e-discovery and information retrieval.
-She has extensive experience in complex litigation and e-discovery, having previously served as a litigation partner at a major law firm.
-Julia is an active participant in The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications and panels on e-discovery and information governance.
+She has extensive experience in complex litigation and has been involved in numerous high-profile cases.
+Julia is a frequent speaker and author on topics related to e-discovery and information governance.
+She is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Karen E. Keller